 When spouses cannot meet minimum California residency requirements, they may file for legal separation then amend their filing to divorce once they meet residency requirements.
 No divorce is final until ordered so by a judge.
 The minimum waiting period for a divorce is six months.

-Child Custody During a Divorce in Mountain View
+Contested vs. Uncontested Divorce in Mountain View

 When California courts make child custody decisions, their primary focus is the best interests of the children and the custodial parent’s ability to care for the child.
 There are two types of custody in California, physical and legal.